Take a sneak peek under the hood of the blockchain to see what happens when you send a Bitcoin transaction.

 In this article, we’ll zoom in on the blockchain and demonstrate some core blockchain concepts by tracing the lifecycle of a Bitcoin transaction.
 We’ll see what happens when Bob sends Alice 1 BTC in exchange for a car, and how the transaction transpires over 4 steps:

 Step 1: Spending

-Bob clicks ‘send’ his Bitcoin transaction, which alerts all the full nodes that a new transaction has occurred.
-Those nodes check to see that Bob indeed has the 1 Bitcoin he is trying to send, and if successful, add the transaction to a ‘waiting list’, officially known as the mempool (“memory pool”) for confirmation.
+Bob clicks ‘send’.
+This alerts the network that a new transaction has occurred.
+The nodes check to see that Bob indeed has the 1 bitcoin he is trying to send and, if successful, add the transaction to a ‘waiting list’, officially known as the mempool (“memory pool”) for confirmation.
 The overall mempool is aggregated from a number of full nodes.
 Bob might want to increase his transaction fee at this stage to get priority and accelerate his Bitcoin transaction.
 As we’ll see in Step 2, miners prioritize transactions that pay them a higher fee when validating Bitcoin transactions.

 Step 2: Block Creation